ABILITIES & SKILLS

 Sociology: A check that determines your ability to recall information regarding cultural norms, religious practices, and historical references.
 This is a broad skill that determines how much you know about mythos, rites and prayers, holy symbols, the practices of secret cults, cultural etiquette, historical events, legendary people, ancient kingdoms, recent wars, lost civilizations, local foods, customs, and forms of entertainment.
 If you are attempting to decipher religious texts, prepare local dishes, or delight ambassadors, you would use this skill.

 Strength is your ability to exert your natural physical force in order to break, lift, pull, or push yourself, others, or objects.
 Such activities where strength would be needed include jumping, weight lifting, holding on to something, grappling, wrestling, or fist fighting.
+It is also used when using any melee weapon.

 Wisdom is your ability to perceive and to be attuned to the natural world and to others.